SeisSol/SeisSol/Documentation/supermuc.rst

 where ddddd is an arbitrary 5-digital port number.

-2. ssh supermuNG to login to supermuc.
+2. ssh supermucNG to login to supermuc.
 Then add the following lines to the ~/.ssh/config:

 ::